nealey/homepage/papers/derby-copyright.md

+---
-Title: Copyright Advice for Small Leagues
+title: Copyright Advice for Small Leagues
+---

 There's enough in common that hacking sometimes feels like roller derby's big brother, and watching derby struggle with copyright law makes me want